rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/ResistanceSystem.md

 #### Minimum Tire Speed:

 - The minimum speed of the bike tire shall be considered 116.35 rpm.
 This value is based on the American Council on Exercise's recommendation for the minimum speed required for moderate exercise on a bike [2].
+This correlates to 2501.52 rpm in the flywheel (conversion is explained in later sections).
 At speeds less than 116.35 rpm, the magnet distance will be set to max, essentially providing the least possible resistance.

 #### Maximum Tire Speed:

 - The maximum speed of the bike tire shall be considered 288 rpm, a value that comes from the average pedaling rpm (118 rpm) of an elite level cyclist [3] (Wheel to pedal gear ratio = 2.444, so wheel speed = 2.444*pedal speed).
+This correlates to 2501.52 rpm in the flywheel.
 If the user passes this speed, no additional torque will be applied to avoid injury to rider.